Kazuo Sakamaki: Attack on Pearl Harbor

 Sakamaki's submarine became trapped on a reef off Waimanalo Beach, Oahu, as it attempted to enter Pearl Harbor.
-The book Attack on Pearl Harbor claims that his submarine hit four coral reefs and sank.
+The book Attack on Pearl Harbor claims that his submarine hit two coral reefs and sank.
 Sakamaki ordered his crewman, Kiyoshi Inagaki, to swim to shore, and Sakamaki attempted to scuttle the disabled submarine and swim to shore as well.
 The explosives failed to go off and Inagaki drowned.
 Sakamaki made it to shore, but fell unconscious once on the beach, where he was found by a U.S. soldier, David Akui, and was taken into military custody.
 When he awoke, he found himself in a hospital under U.S. armed security.
 Sakamaki became the first Japanese prisoner of war in U.S. captivity during World War II.
 Japanese high command struck his name from the records and told his family that he had been killed in action.
 His submarine was recovered and taken on tours across the United States to encourage war bond purchases.

 After being taken to Sand Island, Sakamaki requested that he be allowed to kill himself, which was denied.
 He spent the rest of the war in prisoner-of-war camps in the continental United States.
+After overcoming his initial depression, he resolved to continue living, and occupied his time as a POW by learning English.
+Sakamaki's family were informed that he was missing in action, but were told to keep the fact secret.
+While the nine other officers and sailors who had been killed during their mission were posthumously decorated and recognized as war heroes by the Imperial Japanese government, Sakamaki's name was deliberately omitted.

-At the war's end, Sakamaki was repatriated to Japan, by which time he had become deeply committed to pacifism.
+After the war's end, Sakamaki was repatriated to Japan in 1946, by which time he had become deeply committed to pacifism.
+Following his return, he received hate mail from strangers, including a letter ordering him to "immediately perform ritual suicide" and make a public apology for his shame of having been taken prisoner.